scodec/scodec-bits/README.md

 Building
 --------

-This project uses sbt.
+This project uses sbt and requires node.js to be installed in order to run Scala.js tests.
 To build, run `sbt publish-local`.